 Make a plan

 Educators having clear, concise goals in mind are more organized.
 Making a plan helps you achieve your goals timely and effective.
+Plus, if your school has received something like Cognia accreditation for catholic schools, you’ll be able to plan with this in mind in order to ensure that you are following what is expected of schools with whatever accreditation you have.
 Planning your lessons according to classes, assigning projects and homework while encouraging students to follow this plan results in a positive response from students.
 Sharing your goals with your students makes them more likely to follow them since they challenge themselves to fulfill these in the given time.
 Dividing your course between guided classwork, homework assignments, and projects keeps students interested in these activities, and they take the initiative to complete their assigned work.
 Developing a timeline for activities will inform students of deadlines, encouraging them to take responsibility and ensure timely submissions.

 Employing open-ended questioning in your classroom guarantees an open-minded atmosphere.
 Questions starting with phrases like “What do you think” and “In your opinion” stimulate students to think in detail about them, and they will interact with you to provide answers.
 Open-ended questioning keeps student engagement high, and leaving students with these questions to think about will inspire them to research and learn more about the course material.
 As students become more curious and express thoughts and ideas, they will choose to explore concepts in detail.